 - Mike Flores, Chancellor, Alamo Colleges District, TX

-- Gregory Fowler, President of Southern New Hampshire University Global Campus, NH
+- Gregory Fowler, President of University of Maryland Global Campus, MD

 - Barry Gribbons, President, Los Angeles Valley College, CA